Charlotte, Destinations, Food, North Carolina, Restaurant Roundups and Reviews, Travel, USA

 Alyssa walks underneath the sign for Bardo in Charlotte

-2023 Update: Bardo is now closed and the space will soon be transformed into Blue Door, a cocktail lounge from the owners of Trio Nightclub.
+2023 Update: Bardo is now closed and the space is now Blue Door, a cocktail lounge from the owners of Trio Nightclub.

 Bardo is a restaurant that has been on my radar since we first moved to Charlotte at the end of 2019; we quite literally stumbled across it thanks to our daily walks to explore our new home.
 Although having fine dining establishments within walking distance isn’t necessarily new to us, having restaurants that feature modern, innovative cuisine close by is.
 And so, we added it to our list for a future date, first wanting to save a little money after spending so much on the move.